retro-frame/common/README.md

   number and character types.

-## 4. Document template
+## 4. Document templates

-The directory `template/` contains the generic document template `template/rf-doc.txt`.
+The directory `template/` contains the following document templates:

+* `template/rf-readme.md` provides a generic readme file template in Markdown format.

+* `template/rf-doc.txt` contains the generic document template in text format.
   As this template may be used for endeavors other then Retro-Frame, the FIGlet of the text "\<Retro-Endeavor\>" should be replaced by the name of the actual endeavor in FIGlet standard font.

 ## 5. References